paperswithcode/sota-extractor/README.md

 # Automatic SOTA (state-of-the-art) extraction

-The purpose of this project is to aggregate public SOTA tables that are shared under one of the free licences.
+Aggregate public SOTA tables that are shared under **a free licences**.

-You can download the scrapped data, or run the scrappers yourself the get the latest data.
+Download the scrapped data or run the scrappers yourself the get the latest data.

-Data has been compiled in a consistent format over all sources.
+In the future, we are planning to automate the process of extracting tasks, datasets and results from papers.

 ## Getting the data

 The data is kept in the [data](data/) directory.

+The data has been parsed into a consistent JSON format, described below.

 ## JSON format description